About Daniel Ian Smith

 New England Conservatory of Music, Master of Music, Jazz Studies/Performance, 1991

 Boston University, DMA Studies, residency completed

-Daniel Ian Smith is currently endorsed by Alexander Superial Reeds.
+Daniel Ian Smith is a Selmer/Paris Artist playing Selmer saxophones and is endorsed by Alexander Superial Reeds.

 To contact Daniel Ian Smith, email him at email@example.com or call 617.364.2243.
 For more information, visit www.danieliansmith.com or www.bigandphatjazz.com.